Revenue Recognition: Accounting for Franchisor Revenues

 As the initial franchise fee and ongoing royalty fees provide primarily the same benefit (license of intellectual property), the payments are not considered distinct and should be recognized over the same time period.

 Using the example above, no revenue would be recognized in Year One and an amount of $62,500 would be recognized in Year Two, which would include the entirety of the ongoing royalty and advertising fees and 1/10th of the initial franchise fee.

 Conclusion: While ongoing fees for royalties, advertising fees and the like will be recognized in the same manner under the new guidance in ASC 606, the initial franchise fees will be recognized over the term of the initial franchise agreement in most cases.
 Prior to adoption of the new standard, franchisors need to understand the potential impact that this standard will have on their financials and net equity position and be able to plan accordingly.
-Private companies will be required to adopt the new standard for calendar years beginning January 1, 2019, while public companies must adopt the standard in the first quarter of 2018.
+Private companies were required to adopt the new standard effective December 15,2 018, while public companies must adopt the standard in the first quarter of 2018.

 - “Revenue Recoginition for Private Social Clubs”

 - “New Standard on Revenue Recognition from Contracts with Customers: 5 Step Approach to Implementation”

 - “Construction Contractors Should Be Aware of These Special Rules for Long-Term Contracts”

 - “High Level Look at Disclosures Required for Revenue Recognition”